BU-Spark/pitne-affordable-housing-efficacy/fa25-team-a/analysis/README.md

     * *Applicant Race/Ethnicity Distribution*  - displays count of each applicant race/ethicity.
     * *Unique Applicants and Repeat Applicants by Property Town* - emphasizes towns with the most applications for all and repeat applicants.
     * *Race/Ethnicity Proportions by Marketing Source* - shows which marketing source reached which race demographic of applicants.
+    * *Property Restrictions (e.g., Age-Restricted)* - highlights the amount of applications for each type of property restriction
   * **Demographic Extension:** Expanded analysis to assess race and income diversity across property price levels.

 * Notebooks: